EndreaMagni/projet-mla/README.md

 # Dataset
 The dataset used in this project can be found [here][3] .
 It includes parallel corpora for the languages involved in the translation model.

+# Methodology
+Our approach uses a sequence-to-sequence model with attention mechanisms to effectively translate while maintaining context.